hannesstruss/godot/README.md

 and Godot will generate a [nice report][4] with some charts.

-You should probably also add `godot.log` to your VCS ignores, e.g. `.gitignore`.
+You may or may not want to add `godot.log` to your VCS ignores (e.g.
+`.gitignore`), although as of now it is recommended.
+If you know a good location to put this file in, [let me know!][5]

 Credits